What is CEO Fraud?

 How Common is CEO Fraud?

 CEO fraud is becoming an increasingly common type of cybercrime.
-Cybercriminals know that everyone has a full inbox, making it easy to catch people off-guard and convince them to respond.
+Cybercriminals know that employees have busy inboxes, making it easy to catch people off-guard and convince them to respond.

 According to the FBI and the Internet Crime Complaint Center (IC3), CEO fraud is a $26 billion scam.
 Research and statistics collected by the IC3 between October 2013 and July 2019 underscore the serious nature of CEO fraud: